 Take note of all our pointers above, and you will never go wrong with your air conditioner selections in the future.

-If you are looking for a company that provides air conditioner installation services in Edmonton, look no further than our expertise here at Legacy Heating & Cooling.
+If you are looking for a company that provides air conditioner installation services in Calgary and Edmonton, look no further than our expertise here at Legacy Heating & Cooling.
 We specialize in HVAC systems for residential new home construction (RNC) and installation and replacement of furnaces, air conditioners, air cleaners, thermostats, among other things.
 Call us today and let us install your new AC unit in no time!